pu3f/Digi-Template-Android/README.md

         - service
     - model
     - util
-- use LiveData for commuication between activity/fragment with viewmodel
+- use LiveData for communication between activity/fragment with viewmodel
 - use RxJava/Coroutines for api request or room
-- use dependency injection
+- use dependency injection = dagger hilt

 Sqlite
 - use Room from Android Jetpack